 If you do, this is when you will need to know some of the terms and etiquette of golf.
 Here is a post on Basic Golf Terms for Beginners that I put together that can help as you are just starting out.

 You can also learn them as you play with your partner if he or she is more experienced and is willing to do so.

 This is how most of us learned how to play golf.
 Someone showed us the ropes and helped us learn the game.

-5. Find a partner, friend, parent, grandparent or social group that you can play with.
+5. Find a partner, friend, parent, grandparent or social group to play with.